Fear in business, in life, and especially in investing can play a much larger role in the outcomes of your goals than you might think.

 Wakefield Research revealed that one-third of Americans are more afraid of starting their own business than jumping off of a plane, according to a survey commissioned by Weebly.

 So, I want to share 4 quick and simple exercises that have helped me in the past when I’ve hit roadblocks and experienced a lot of fear towards something I wanted to achieve in business, in investing, or in life.
 I really hope they can help you too.

 - Dealing with the pain of being afraid is not as bad as dealing with the pain of regret if you don’t try something that you really want to do.
 Either way, you have to deal with pain so choose the shorter-lived, easier pain.

 - Don’t let yourself slip into the “I should” or “I have to” mindset about big, complex projects.
 That puts you in immediate conflict with yourself.

 Part of you is saying to yourself “you should do so and so…” which immediately means there’s another part of you saying “but I don’t want to…”

-Instead, try thinking “I choose to do so and so…” Really mean it and notice how your attitude almost immediately shifts towards more confident as your whole body unconsciously prepares for the task at hand.
+Instead, try thinking “I choose to do so and so…” Really mean it, and notice how your attitude almost immediately shifts towards more confidence as your whole body unconsciously prepares for the task at hand.

 Overthinking things and building up anxiety in your head almost always comes from inner conflict – at least it does for me! – when I adopt this almost authoritarian “I should be doing so and so..” or “I have to do so and so…” attitude.